MohamedSaidSallam/RMS/README.md

 The database schema, non-recipe data and documentation.

-Written for: MS SQL Server
+Written for: MS SQL Server.

 ### [RMS_API]

 The REST API that provides an interface for the database and useful functionality.

-Written in: Python, Flask
+Written in: Python, Flask.

 ### Wrappers